wenlong96/portfolio/README.md

 Develop optimization solutions and provide deep insights to clients using advanced machine learning and deep learning techniques to add value along the entire Deal continuum, from strategy formulation to deal origination, transaction support and finance raising, through to post deal integration and exit.

+Develop a comprehensive end-to-end data solution that automate API calls and data mining algorithms from public sources to develop perceptual maps and white space analysis using sentiment analysis and factor analysis.

 Develop and maintain complex visualizations and BI dashboards from multiple datasources to support both external and internal stakeholders.

-Collaborate with cross-functional teams to create comprehensive end-to-end data solutions for clients.

 _Skills: TensorFlow · Keras · Deep Learning · Alteryx · SQL · R (Programming Language) · Python (Programming Language) · Machine Learning · Tableau_